Categories

 Espressif changed the game in 2014 with ESP8266 – bringing WiFi & Bluetooth to Arduino’s eco-system of low cost interoperable sensors & components – the internet of things (IOT) long promised since at least 1980s as “smart home” concept finally came of age.

-Modern mobile devices and laptops are now so incredibly complex as to be virtually indecipherable, especially at hardware / OS level – to most people, even those within IT industry.
+Modern mobile devices and laptops are now so incredibly complex as to be virtually indecipherable, especially at physical hardware / OS level – to most people, even those within IT industry.

-Arduino made it possible for students, DIY enthusiasts, makers & researchers to work with Microcontrollers in a way that is relatively simple, comprehensible and fun.
-No longer do you necessarily need a PhD, work for tech giant or own a CPU manufacturer to build a micro-electronics project.
+Arduino makes it possible for students, DIY enthusiasts, makers & researchers to work with Microcontrollers in a way that is relatively simple, comprehensible and fun.

-By adding WiFi, Bluetooth & LoRaWAN wireless, Espressif opened door to new information age of cloud connected smart sensor & control devices.
-IOT smart home devices & solutions from Amazon AWS and Google (Matter) are already available in marketplace.
+By adding WiFi, Bluetooth & LoRaWAN wireless, Espressif opened door to new innovatioon in information age of cloud connected edge sensor & control devices.

 By admin